-Mao put the strategy of people's war in the context of the two-stage revolution necessary in the colonial and semi-colonial countries, a revolution that required and was defined by proletarian leadership.
+Mao put the strategy of people's war in the context of the two-stage revolution necessary in the colonial and semicolonial countries, a revolution that required and was defined by proletarian leadership.
 Without such leadership it is impossible to carry through the first stage of the struggle to completion and to advance to the second, socialist stage.
 Both waging people's war and building socialism require educating, mobilizing and relying on the masses of people.
 The bourgeoisie and those imbued with a bourgeois line, even if at the time they do not constitute a bourgeois class as such, are able to do this only in a limited way and around limited, i.e. nationalist, aims.
-This is because of their fundamental contradiction with the masses, because they want to get rid of the old rulers and exploiters so that bourgeois class interests can develop and hold sway.
-At every step their orientation is to look for some other means of victory or shortcut to victory that will forestall or reduce the necessity of mobilizing and relying on the masses to a degree, their bourgeois outlook makes them recoil at the sight of the people aroused in revolutionary struggle.
+This is because of their fundamenbecause they want to get rid of the old rulers and exploiters so that bourgeois class interests can develop and hold sway.
+At every step their orientation is to look for some other means of victory or shortcut to victory that will forestall or reduce the necessity of mobilizing and relying on the masses, for even when forced to rely on the masses to a degree. their bourgeois outlook makes them recoil at the sight of the people aroused in revolutionary struggle.